afsalthaj/fp-generator/docs/datagen_why.md

 --------

 ## More problems?
-Trying to define all problems and solutions is impractical here.
-Nevertheless, we still need to think about more potential problems we may bump into, before we convince ourselves that, some sort of "engineering" is required now.
+Definimng solutions to all potential problems here.
+However, worth noting more potential problems.

-* Assume that you solved the above problem of concurrency, try and resolve how that is applicable when you need to `batch` the data?
-(Delays between each batch?, delays between each data instance with in a batch?)
+* Assuming we solved the above problem of blocking, how do we apply it when we need to `batch` the data?
+(Ex: Delays between each batch?, delays between each data instance with in a batch?)
-* Assume you have solved the concurrency issues along with batching, try and resolve the problem of `back-pressure` -i.e, the destination service (eg: Kafka/Eventhub etc) directs you "Please slow down your generation + processing, because I am overloaded !" or "Please increase your speed, I am free!"
+* Assuming we  solved the concurrency issues along with batching, how to solve the issue of `back-pressure` - from Kafka, Eventhub?

 -----

 ## We bumped into following problems essentially!
-* Concurrently **processing** account transaction of two individuals was ok, but it will get bloated once we have a dozen individuals.
-Essentially, we lost control over the granular behavior of data.
+* Concurrently **processing** account transaction of two individuals was ok, but it gets into convoluted code when we have a dozen individuals. **Granular control over the data** becoming hard.
-* Incorporating **delays** to control the generation per instance affected concurrency.
+* Incorporating **delays** to control the generation per instance was fragile and blocking.
+We couldn't encode the fact transaction rate of `A` is greater than that of `B`.
-* Handling **batching** along with handling `state` + `concurrency` + `delays` led complex code in a datagen app.
+* Handling **batching** along with handling `state` + `concurrency` + `delays` lead to more complex code in a datagen app.
 * This along with solving **back pressure**  leads to more mechanical code.

+In a datagen app, ideally, noone cares these engineering bits that takes time to solve.
+End of the day, it is just datagen.

 -----

 ## Plus more problems